 In August of 1945, just before V. J. Day (Victory over Japan Day, August 15, 1945 in which Japan ceased fighting in World War II), Reverend Eugene L. Roberts became pastor of First Baptist Penn Hills.
 He had pastored for six years at Mt.
 Carmel Baptist in the Crestas Terrace section of North Versailles, PA.
 He was a member of Carrone Baptist Church of the Homewood section of Pittsburgh.
 The church accomplished much under the leadership of Rev. Roberts.
 Penn Township and the church continued to rapidly increase in number.
 Rev. Roberts enjoyed a wonderful fellowship laboring with the officers and members in planning and executing a program toward a new sanctuary that was finished and dedicated in 1954.
 The new sanctuary was built on top of the previous sanctuary that now serves as the lower level of the church.
 The sanctuary was modeled after Monumental Baptist Church (Hill District).
 God blessed First Baptist Church to have as its chairman of the deacons Mr. E. L. Smith, Sr., who also was a local building contractor who constructed the new sanctuary.
 His wife Mae Florence Smith served for 45 years as the church musician.
 The mortgage was burned September 17, 1967.
 First Baptist Penn Hills had a large membership composed of a wide variety of persons working in a wide range of professions e.g. law, college administrators, teachers, as well as business owners, tradesmen and steel workers.
 In 1970’s and 1980’s the decline in the steel industry resulted in the loss of jobs, resulting in many departing from this once thriving community to move to other areas of the nation.
 Abandon houses appeared, then vacant lots as families relocated to other areas.
 Just as the “Great Migration” had been the impetus for rapid growth of First Baptist, by 1989 the decline of the Steel industry coupled with the departure of some members resulted in a rapid numerical decline in the church’s membership.
 Rev. Roberts who had served First Baptist Penn Hills faithfully for 44+ years resigned and became pastor emeritus.
 Rev. Roberts continued to support First Baptist Penn Hills for over a decade as a dedicated member with his presence, prayers and financial support until his death.

 After much prayer and fasting the congregation called Rev. James Emory Hunt in November 1989 as its pastor.
 He was a member of Ebenezer Baptist Church (Hill District) and the former pastor of Second Baptist Church of Leechburg, PA.
 Upon accepting the call to First Baptist Penn Hills, Pastor Hunt and his wife Rev. Dr. Sheila Johnson – Hunt, became pioneers since because they were the first clergy couple in a Baptist Church in the Pittsburgh area of the Allegheny Union Baptist Association (AUBA), where the pastor’s wife was an ordained Baptist minister.
 In addition, Pastor James E. Hunt and Rev. Dr. Sheila L. Johnson - Hunt are the first African American clergy couple in Pittsburgh and vicinity where the wife of the Senior pastor was also the executive pastor of the church.
 Rev. Hunt was the right person at the right time.
 His vision of restoration and reconciliation has brought many blessings to First Baptist including increase in church membership and church finances.
 Pastor Hunt has transitioned First Baptist Penn Hills through media initiatives and upgrades, facility upgrades, while also focusing church ministries on a three prong approach to ministry; evangelism, discipleship and outreach.
 The church has moved from a neighborhood church to a regional church that focuses on training and sending its congregants as missionaries locally, nationally and internationally; family ministry that strengthens men, women and youth; fine arts and outreach ministry (Western Penn Hills Community Action Inc.).
 In addition, Rev. Hunt’s technology initiatives via online giving, computer lab, web site, television commercials, Facebook (social media), blogging, e-blast, twitter and lykedin announcements.
 The music ministry released its first recording in 1999 and First Baptist aired its radio program for 10 years in 5 different states (Pennsylvania, Ohio, West Virginia, Maryland, Arizona).
 Evangelistically, congregants have been commissioned as missionaries to the countries of Haiti, Jamaica, Liberia, Germany, Russia, Kenya, Mexico and other countries of the world in addition to other local and national mission efforts.
-Clergy have been licensed, ordained installed as pastors, deacons and deaconess; children of the incarcerated have been mentored; over 500 teens in 15 years have participated in Summer Youth Employment Community Beautification Program through Western Penn Hills Community Action Inc. (501.(c) 3 and so much more has been accomplished.
+Clergy have been licensed, ordained installed as pastors, deacons and deaconess; children of the incarcerated have been mentored; over 650 teens in 25 years have participated in Summer Youth Employment Community Beautification Program through Western Penn Hills Community Action Inc. (501.(c) 3.
+On Christmas Sunday 2017, First Baptist entered its newly renovated sanctuary, vestibule and nursery.
+In April 2018 all the newly renovated areas were re-dedicated for service unto God.
+The entire renovation project, roof, redesigned pulpit and choir stand, carpeting, sound system, drapes, and all new furnishings for all renovated areas was paid in full prior to Christmas Sunday 2017.
+Sso much more has been accomplished.
 We are our brother’s keeper.
 For at First Baptist Penn Hills, Jesus Christ is saving, discipling and sending change agents into the world.
 “The Hunt’s,” as they are affectionately called throughout Pittsburgh and beyond, are more than musicians and preachers, under the leadership of Pastor Hunt, they have modeled for the Christian community what a ministry family can accomplish.

 © Copyright 2013: First Baptist Penn Hills